tywalch/electrodb/README.md

 Elements of the `unprocessed` array are unlike results received from a query.
 Instead of containing all the attributes of a record, an unprocessed record only includes the composite attributes defined in the Table Index.
 This is in keeping with DynamoDB's practice of returning only Keys in the case of unprocessed records.
 For convenience, ElectroDB will return these keys as composite attributes, but you can pass the [query option](#query-options) `{unprocessed:"raw"}` override this behavior and return the Keys as they came from DynamoDB.

 ### Put Record
 Provide all *required* Attributes as defined in the model to create a new record. **ElectroDB** will enforce any defined validations, defaults, casting, and field aliasing.
-Another convenience ElectroDB provides, is accepting BatchWrite arrays _larger_ than the 25 record limit.
-This is achieved making multiple, "parallel", requests to DynamoDB for batches of 25 records at a time.
-A failure with any of these requests will cause the query to throw, so be mindful of your table's configured throughput.
+A Put operation will trigger the `default`, and `set` attribute callbacks when writing to DynamoDB.
+By default, after writing to DynamoDB, ElectroDB will format and return the record through the same process as a Get/Query, which will invoke the `get` callback on all included attributes.
+If this behaviour is not desired, use the [Query Option](#query-options) `response:"none"` to return a null value.

 This example includes an optional conditional expression
 ```javascript